 Core Responsibilities:

-• Team Leadership and Development: Lead, motivate, and develop a team of contact center agents to ensure they're providing excellent customer service.
-This includes reducing call center turnover, hiring, training, and coaching staff.
+- Team Leadership and Development: Lead, motivate, and develop a team of contact center agents to ensure they're providing excellent customer service.
+This includes reducing call center turnover, hiring, training, and coaching frontline agents.

-• Quality Assurance: Implement and monitor quality assurance measures to maintain high service standards and compliance with regulations.
+- Quality Assurance: Implement and monitor quality assurance and compliance measures to maintain high service standards and adherence with regulations.

-• Performance Monitoring: Regularly review team performance against KPIs, providing feedback and implementing strategies for improvement.
+- Performance Monitoring: Regularly review team performance against KPIs, providing coaching feedback and implementing strategies for improvement.

 Key Performance Indicators (KPIs):